Stiesdal Offshore is accelerating floating wind with the modular, industrially manufactured Tetra foundation concept

 All modules are factory-made using automated processes.
 Even though they differ in specific details, the modular, tubular steel braces and tanks are similar to tubular steel tower sections for wind turbines, and they are easily manufactured by experienced tower suppliers.
 Consequently, the Tetra concept benefits from an existing, highly efficient, and highly competitive supply chain that has experience from the manufacturing of tens of thousands of tower sections.

-Stiesdal has selected Welcon as a preferred supplier of modules for the Tetra foundations.
-Welcon is the world’s leading supplier of offshore wind turbine towers, and its automated production lines are ideally suited for the manufacturing of the tubular braces and tanks for the Tetra concept.
+Stiesdal has selected Welcon as a supplier of modules for the Tetra foundations.
+Welcon is one of the world’s leading supplier of offshore wind turbine towers, and its automated production lines are ideally suited for the manufacturing of the tubular braces and tanks for the Tetra concept.

 • Delivery